10 Types of Limes to Enhance Dishes & Excite Mouths

 Philippine limes often go by the name Calamansi limes, and as blood and key limes is also a hybrid lime fruit.
 These limes are pretty tiny, with their diameters ranging from 2.5 to 3.5 cm or 1 to 1.4 inches.
 They begin their life with the green outer skin, but as they ripen, they become orange.

 However, we must mention that these limes are usually picked while they are still green because when they turn orange, the insides are a bit too ripe.
+Thankfully in an orchard of all lime trees instead of many types of fruit trees, it's easy to watch over the colors.

 The orange flesh of the calamansi limes is quite different from other limes, and the juice from this lime tastes very acidic.
 Meanwhile, the rind of calamansi limes turns sweet as they become fully ripe.